Grace Curzon, Marchioness Curzon of Kedleston: Second marriage

 On 2 January 1917, aged 37, she became the second wife of Lord Curzon.
 On the occasion of their marriage, Lord Curzon bought Bodiam Castle in East Sussex, a 14th-century building that had been gutted during the English Civil War.
 They restored it extensively, then bequeathed it to the National Trust.
 In 1923, when Curzon was passed over for the office of Prime Minister partly on the advice of Arthur Balfour, Balfour joked that Curzon 'has lost the hope of glory but he still possesses the means of Grace".

 Curzon had three daughters from his first marriage to Mary Victoria Leiter, Baroness Curzon of Kedleston: Mary Irene, Lady Ravensdale (born 20 January 1896); Cynthia Blanche (born 23 August 1898), the first wife of Sir Oswald Mosley; and Alexandra Naldera (born 20 April 1904), the wife of Edward Dudley Metcalfe, the best friend, best man and equerry of Edward VIII.

 Despite her fertility-related operations and several miscarriages, the couple did not produce an heir.
 This eroded their marriage, which ended in separation but not divorce.
 Letters from Curzon to Grace in the early 1920s indicate that they remained devoted to each other.
-However, Oswald Mosley admitted privately that he had an affair with Lady Curzon, as well as with her step-daughters, Alexandra and Irene.